Bundesliga Tactics Talk: Round 14

 "Weekly Wortschatz": Round 14

-"Ein Haare in die Suppe"
+"Ein Haar in der Suppe"

 For whatever reason, the German figurative expression that literally translates to "a hair in the soup" never caught on in English.
 The meaning of such an idiom remains immediately apparent to any English speaker.
 One can easily infer that "finding a hair in one's soup" implies that something otherwise enjoyable was diminished or outright tarnished by an imperfection.
 The commonly accepted English equivalent of this phrase (which the author still doesn't completely understand) is "fly in the ointment".
 What?
 This is biblically old.
 Flies don't make into apothecary shops anymore.

 Despite the fact that the German phrase is readily understandable, no one speaks of the "hair in the soup" in English.
 Admittedly, Germans are thoroughly obsessed with idioms involving soup.
 Maybe not quite as much as Hungarians like Pal Dardai, but it's still fairly crazy.
 We put "Salz in die Suppe" ("salt in the soup") in order to spice things up.
 We "spuck in die Suppe" ("spit in the soup") when it comes time to "poison the well".
-Shaky ground and murky waters are described as "trübe Suppe" (literally "depressing soup).
+Shaky ground and murky waters are described as "trübe Suppe" (literally “depressing soup”).

 In any event, the reader gets the idea.
 Rather than go on all night, the columnist will proceed to discuss which Bundesliga trainer found a hair in his soup this week.
 TSG 1899 Hoffenheim trainer Pellegrino Matarazzo's side finally got their second home league win of the season.
 The Sinsheimers very nearly kept a clean sheet too.
 After completely dominating their guests for a full 90 minutes, Bochum substitute Gonçalo Paciencia scored a goal at the beginning of second half injury time.